The General Convention of The Episcopal Church

 In addition to being a time devoted to legislative matters such as study, discussion, and voting, General Convention is also like a big family reunion.
 Seminaries and colleges host alumni gatherings; national organizations hold luncheons, dinners, or award presentations; and groups of friends from across the country and around the world gather to renew friendships.

-The General Convention Website is HERE, which is where you'll find resources, including the schedule and Blue Book.
+Visit the General Convention website HERE where you'll find resources, including the schedule and Blue Book.